grongor/console-tools/readme.md

 branch-remove - brm
 ----------------------

-**Recommended alias:** git config --global git.brm "!/path/to/git-branch-remove.sh "
+**Recommended alias:** git config --global alias.brm "!"/path/to/git-branch-remove.sh" "
 To clean all the merged branches use **git brm**

 If you are tired of manually removing all the old branches then this script is for you.
 Just run **git brm**